Opetushallitus/tarjonta-indeksoija/README.md

 is possible to filter out tests that require Docker by adding filter, ie `lein test :filter -docker` or `lein autotest :filter -docker`.
 These tests include at least those that test SQS integration.

+### Running the application locally

+#### Requirements

+##### Elasticsearch
+Application requires a local Elasticsearch index listening on port 9200.
+On Mac you can install Elasticsearch with `brew install elasticsearch` and run with `elasticsearch` from console, it will by default run on correct port.

+##### SQS
+Application requires a local SQS on port 4576.
+SQS can be started with `tools\start_localstack` and stopped with `tools\stop_localstack`, this requires that Docker is installed.

+`tools\send_local` can be used to send messages to local queues.

+#### Running

+Running the application or tests from the commandline work with the aliases provided in project.clj.

+To run the application: `lein run`

+Ui can be found in: [http://localhost:3000/konfo-indeksoija/ui/index.html]

+Running the app itself from the repl doesn't seem worth while.

 ### Configuration